Date: Friday, March 6, 2020

 Cancellation Policy: Cancellations must be made 10 business days before the start of the course.
 If cancellation is made in less than 10 business days, the full course fee will be billed.

-Late Registration Fee: Registrations received after February 20, 2020 will be charged an additional $20 late fee.
+Late Registration Fee: Registrations and/or payments received after February 20, 2020 will be charged an additional $20 late fee.

 Crowne Plaza Springfield